echo4eva/hugaur/content/blog/pomogomo.md

 For implementation inspiration, I used FocusPomo.
 It had all the features I loved such as time tracking, daily, weekly, monthly stats, and it also had a regular timer option, but it never tracked overtime which was a turn off from me.
 I'm a big fan of seeing time tracked on videogames from Steam, so I expected accurate tracking.
 Imagine if you were tapped in for 4 hours but it only counted for 1 hour?
 Geez!

-To wrap it up, I'm glad how this side project turned out, it's a tool that works and I actually use and refreshing my raw problem solving skills was fun.
+To wrap it up, I'm glad how this side project turned out.
+It's a tool that works and one that I've been regularly using.
+Refreshing my raw problem solving skills was fun.
 I finished reading "Learning Go" a while ago and picked up another book, so now it's time to apply what I'm learning from it in my next project!